 Towns in La Ruta de Las Flores El Salvador.

-These are the colorful towns that you will find along the picturesque flower route, Nahuizalco, Salcoatitlan, Juayua, Apaneca, Ataco, and Ahuachapan.
+These are the colorful towns that you will find in the picturesque Ruta de Las Flores in El Salvador.
+They are Nahuizalco, Salcoatitlan, Juayua, Apaneca, Ataco, and Ahuachapan.

-Let the journey start with Nahuizalco, a town that even today has strong indigenous customs and traditions.
+Let the journey start in Nahuizalco, a town that even today has strong indigenous customs and traditions.
 In this town, you will see women, especially older adults, use traditional huipiles.
-For those who don´t know; The huipiles are the skirts that indigenous Pipil women wore during colonial times.
+For those who don’t know, the huipiles are the skirts that indigenous Pipil women wore during colonial times.

-Furthermore, if you visit this town stay for the night market, it is one of the traditions that make Nahuizalco a site of great tourist interest.
+Another top thing to do in Nahuizalco is to visit the night market.
+It is one of the traditions that make Nahuizalco a site of great tourist interest.

 The town of Salcoatitan is the second stop in “La Ruta de Las Flores,” assuming you started your journey from San Salvador.
 This city has a variety of traditional mosaics and art galleries for visitors to view and enjoy.